• Mon. Mar 23rd, 2026

 THE WINDMILLS FROM THE PAST

 The Famagusta district, and the Paralimni area in particular, as a whole featured several windmills at the turn of the 20th century.
-Their main purpose was to use wind power to pump water from natural wells.
-These windmills have remained as a local landmark in the area ever since, and today, they stand as an example of how Cyprus has changed over the last one hundred years or so.
-Dominated the landscape by the early 1920s, the very first windmills were imported directly from the United States and Canada.
+Their main purpose was to use wind power to pump water from natural wells, and these windmills have remained as a local landmark in the area ever since.
+Today, they stand as an example of how Cyprus has changed over the last one hundred years or so.

 A RUDIMENTARY OPERATION

-Their general operation was rudimentary.
-Most were controlled by a simple rope mechanism.
-A propeller that revolved according to the speed of the wind.
-They would then generate power, and this, in turn, would allow the turbines to pump the water from the wells.
+Dominating the landscape by the early 1920s, the very first windmills were imported directly from the United States and Canada.
+Their general operation was rudimentary, and most were controlled by a simple rope mechanism.
+Their power was generated by a propeller that revolved according to the speed of the wind, and this, in turn, would allow turbines to pump water from wells.
 The water would often be directed to a tank, which was also usually used as a storage depository.

 A RICH AGRICULTURAL HERITAGE

-These remarkable machines not only served as vital economic engines for the local community at the time but were also seen as symbols of the island’s cultural and industrial evolution.
-The milling industry has existed on the island since the Byzantine era, and it is thought that windmills were regularly employed to pump water and grind grain to create flour.
-As wind power developed further, lofty windmills provided the farmers of the ‘red villages’ with an economic form of clean power.
-This later helped to develop and enhance their agrarian lifestyle.
+The milling industry has existed on the island since the Byzantine era.
+Windmills were regularly employed during these times to pump water and to grind grain to create flour.
+This meant that these remarkable machines not only served as vital economic engines for the local community but were also seen as symbols of the island’s cultural and later industrial evolution.
+As wind power developed further, lofty windmills provided the farmers of the ‘red villages’ in particular with an economic form of clean energy.
+This further helped to develop and then enhance their mainly agrarian lifestyle.

 A VILLAGE AT THE HEART OF WIND POWER